Waleed987/MazeShift/README.md

 # maze-solve-proj
+1- A Game made on the idea to have a different maze each time a match is played to keep things interesting.
-SFML and gcc is required to run this game.
+2-SFML and gcc is required to run this game.